Selling a house to relocate?

 - Housing affordability

 In times of economic and/or political uncertainty, it’s not unusual for the housing market to grind to a halt while people await the outcome.
-If you are trying to sell around the time of an election or referendum, or during a period of economic decline, you may struggle to find buyers who are willing to commit, which can lead to difficulty securing a sale, and a greater risk of the sales that are agreed, falling through before completion.
+If you are trying to sell around the time of an election or referendum, or during a period of economic decline, you may struggle to find buyers who are willing to commit.
+This can lead to difficulty securing a sale, and a greater risk of the sales that are agreed, falling through before completion.

 Is the property really ready for market?
-If you are in a hurry to sell to pursue your new life in your new location, it could be tempting to cover up any issues and sell it as it is.
+If you are in a hurry to sell, it could be tempting to cover up any issues and sell it as it is.
 This is probably a mistake.
 Seasoned buyers are likely to notice problems during a viewing, and even if they don’t, surveyors will uncover any issues during a home inspection.
 Trying to hide any required work may significantly increase the chances of your sale falling through at the point of the survey.
-If you do need to undertake work on your property in order to make it saleable, it might be worth doing so.
+If you do need to undertake work on your property in order to make it saleable, it’s probably worth doing so.

 How to get rid of a house that won’t sell

-Not being able to sell your home can be an incredibly upsetting and frustrating scenario, especially if you are dependent on the profits from yourhouse sale to fulfil your next move.
+Not being able to sell your home can be an incredibly upsetting and frustrating scenario, especially if you are dependent on the profits from your house sale for your next move.

 Wait to sell

-If you are financially able to buy or rent your next home without relying on the sale of your current property to do so, then you can simply postpone the sale until the market conditions have improved.
-Houses left vacant are often be at risk of squatters, arson and vandalism.
-There are a number of steps you can make to reduce this risk.
+If you are financially able to buy or rent your next home without relying on the sale of your current property, you can simply postpone the sale until the market conditions have improved.

 Sell to a cash home buyer